mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Short call with Sean to discuss priorities
 - Reviewed DB connections spec from Sean
 - Call with Pavish (and briefly Brent) to discuss how Mathesar could help with WMF ecosystem
+- Call with IP lawyer about org / project name
+- Call with lawyer about next steps for org transition
 - Email + GitHub + Matrix catch up
     - + responses + small action items